A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Numerical experiments

 and which have at least one non-degenerate solution.
 Here a point is said to be non-degenerate if it satisfies LICQ.
 The non-degeneracy was verified in the process of choosing test problems.
 A total of 58 problems are included in our experiments.
-Each problem comes with an initial point and a set of solutions (or, at least, well approximated solutions), which we used in experiments.
-All the selected problems are listed in \ref{tab:prob}, where, for instance, ``HS06'' means Problem No. 6 in Hock and Schittkowski \cite{Hock1981} and ``S216'', Problem No. 216 in Schittkowski \cite{Schit1987}.
+Each problem comes with an initial point and a set of solutions (or, at least, well approximated solutions).

-All the selected problems are deterministic and only a part of them have both equality and inequality constraints.
+The selected problems are deterministic and only a part of them have both equality and inequality constraints.
 Therefore, we modified them to fit the framework of interest.
+For the objective function, we perturb each component in \eqref{eq:obj1} by $\xi_i\sim N(0,\sigma^2)$ for some $\sigma>0$ and then take expectation with respect to $\xi=(\xi_1,\xi_2,\cdots,\xi_m)$, i.e., the adapted objective function is